Climate Change: Science and Impacts Factsheet

 - U.S. average annual precipitation has increased by 4% since 1901, but the intensity and frequency of extreme precipitation events has increased even more, a trend that is expected to continue.17

 - In the 20th century, global mean sea level rose between 17 and 21 cm, after having been quite stable over the previous several thousand years.5

 - Snow cover has noticeably decreased in the Northern Hemisphere.
 From 1967-2012, snow cover extent decreased by approximately 53% in June, and around 7% in March and April.5

 - Warming that has already occurred is affecting the biological timing (phenology) and geographic range of plant and animal communities.19 Relationships such as predator-prey interactions are affected by these shifts, especially when changes occur unevenly between species.20

-- Since the start of the 20th century, the average growing season in the U.S. has lengthened by nearly two weeks.21
+- Since the start of the 20th century, the average growing season in the contiguous 48 states has lengthened by nearly two weeks.21

 - A warming planet does not simply result in higher average daytime temperatures, the frequency and magnitude of extreme hot days will increase.22

 Projected Annual Mean Change in Temperature (°C), 21st Century5

 - Models anticipate sea level rise between 26 and 77 cm for a 1oC increase in temperature.
 The rise will be a result of thermal expansion from warming oceans and additional water added to the oceans by melting glaciers and ice sheets.22

 - The oceans absorb about 27% of anthropogenic CO2 emissions, resulting in increased acidity.
 Even under conservative projections, coral reefs will be severely impacted.23

 - Impacts of climate change will vary regionally but are very likely to impose costs that will increase as global temperatures increase.10